2_santeMentale

 Young people facing the challenges of our time

-Has the mental health of young people really deteriorated?
+Has the mental health of young people really deteriorated ?

-Guillaume Bronsard, Child and adolescent psychiatrist at Université de Bretagne Occidentale
+with Guillaume Bronsard, Child and adolescent psychiatrist at Université de Bretagne Occidentale

 On April 16th, 2024 |